r-leyshon/automate-shinyapps-deploy/README.md

     - `RSCONNECT_SECRET`
     - `APP_ID`

-Note the workflow deploys to an application called `organisation-bounty-board`.
+Note the workflow deploys to an application called `scheduled-deployment`.
 Update this title for your use case.

 For help on finding values for shinyapps tokens & secrets, consult